 China Engages in Energy Diplomacy

-JOHN YDSTIE, host:
+JOHN YDSTIE, Host:

 This is MORNING EDITION from NPR News.
 I'm John Ydstie.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Anthony Kuhn reports from Beijing.

 ANTHONY KUHN: That sensitivity became obvious last Thursday when Foreign Ministry spokesman Qin Gang fielded a question about China's ties with Sudan and human rights abuses there.

 KUHN: Wu predicts that China will eventually have to address other countries' concerns about which countries it gets its oil from.

 KUHN: Professor Wu says China is also anxious about the fact that 90 percent of its oil imports come in by sea.

-Professor WU: (Through translator) China's oil security is highly dependent on American protection.
+LEE: (Through translator) China's oil security is highly dependent on American protection.
 China does not have the means to maintain stability in the Middle East, or to keep sea lanes open for shipping.
 If the U.S. and China come into conflict, China's oil supply may be cut off.

 KUHN: Mikkal Herberg is an expert on China's energy policy at the National Bureau of Asian Research in Seattle.

-Anthony Kuhn, NPR News, Beijing.
+KUHN: Anthony Kuhn, NPR News, Beijing.